 Third-Party Vendor Risk Management (VRM) is an important part of the overall risk management landscape for enterprise organizations.
-Most corporations have thousands of suppliers: The fast-moving consumer goods company Proctor and Gamble states that it has over 75,000 suppliers.
+Many corporations have thousands of suppliers: The recognized consumer goods company Proctor and Gamble states that it has over 75,000 suppliers.

 These suppliers are responsible for everything from software to raw materials, components in the product supply chain to vital infrastructure needs.

 Your company’s security, operations and reputation are only as good as its weakest link, so it’s vital to ensure that all of your suppliers are held to high standards and thoroughly vetted, risk rated monitored regularly for adherence to company and regulatory compliance.